tra38/Paranoia-Site-Generator/README.md

     - Some of these societies are marked as 'special'.
 I don't know why they're special, but my best guess is that users are prevented from joining, either because they're "exclusive" (like Illumaniti) or were destroyed by in-game events.
 Society Points were acquired by participating in a 'MacGuffin hunt' event that all societies participated in for a brief period of time.
 Each society had a 'leader account' (the player who really controlled the society), and an 'alt leader account' (the 'disguise' that the leader account used to protect their identity).

 ## Non-Archived Content
-- Players can select their secret society, mutant power, and service group, based on content from "Paranoia XP".
-The secret society table contains info on who runs the secret society, which may be somewhat useful to archive (for those who want to study Phase IV in depth).
+- Players can select their mutant powers and service group, based on content from "Paranoia XP".
+Only one mutant power was marked as special - Machine Empathy.
 - Private messages will not be archived, to protect people's privacy.
 - Forum ranks are interesting in a historical sense, but aren't really useful for someone running a tabletop RPG.